shivamdixit/shivamdixit.github.io/_posts/2014-02-07-what-happens-when-you-power-on-your-computer.md

 </table>

 <br>
 The above design of init is called *SysV*- pronounced as [System five](http://en.wikipedia.org/wiki/UNIX_System_V).
-Several other implementations of *init* have been written now like *systemd* and *upstart*.
+Several other implementations of *init* have been written now.
+Some of the popular implementatios are *systemd* and *upstart*.
 Upstart is being used by ubuntu since 2006.
 More details of the upstart can be found [here](https://help.ubuntu.com/community/UbuntuBootupHowto).

 The next step of *init* is to start up various daemons that support networking and other services.
 X server daemon is one of the most important daemon.
 It manages display, keyboard, and mouse.
 When X server daemon is started you see a Graphical Interface and a login screen is displayed.